ognevny/billion_loops/rust-no-core/README.md

 ## TODO

-Support Windows, BSDs and something more
+Probably support BSDs and something more